nickuhlig/nickuhlig.github.io/about/index.md

 ## About this site

 This is a site maintained as a portal to my online presence, and also a rarely-updated set of writings about things related to chemistry, beer brewing, clothing, and music.
+As of 2024 I also write some novice poetry.

 I frequently work on projects that have nothing to do with my field of study.
 Some of these projects can be lumped under music & arts, fashion, and design.
 Mostly I just consider them things that I do to entertain myself.
 You can find these here as well, usually under [projects](https://nickuhlig.github.io/projects/).